hopecatcher/devops-challenge/README.md

 ```

 #### Note
-We can always validate the work by testing the application from the browser and to get the info about resources run
+We can always validate the work by testing the application from the browser and to get the info about resources run.

 ```
 kubectl get  deployment,svc,pods,pvc